Paolo Roversi

 PR

-My last word is still ‘Wow.’
-Because for me, photography is always that—a small astonishment that arrives from the encounter, from the light, and from something I cannot control.
+My last word is still “Wow.”
+For me, photography is always that—a small astonishment that arrives from the encounter, from the light, from something I cannot control.
 I have worked for many years, but I still feel that wonder, and I hope I never lose it.
-If I lose that feeling, I lose the impulse to capture pictures.
+If I lose that feeling, I lose the impulse to make pictures.